Multi-Family Water Assistance Program

 - 100% of the residential units must be restricted by the HPD and/or HDC regulatory document

-- Projects that only have a regulatory document from an agency that is not HPD or HDC (i.e. HUD or HCR) are not eligible for credit
+- Projects that only have a regulatory agreement from an agency that is not HPD or HDC (i.e. HUD or HCR) are not eligible for credit

-- Neighborhood Restore projects are not eligible to receive the credit.
+- Neighborhood Restore projects are not eligible for the credit

 - Have meters equipped with Automated Meter Reading (AMR) devices

-- Buildings cannot be more than 1 quarter behind on their DEP and DOF bills or they must demonstrate that they are working with HPD or HDC Asset Management to bring the building into good standing with the City.
-See the Q.13 under the “Application Submission” section in the FAQs below on how to demonstrate good standing.
+Buildings must be current on their DEP and DOF bills or they must demonstrate that they are working with HPD or HDC Asset Management to bring the building into good standing with the City.
+See Q.16 under the "Application Submission" section in the FAQs below on how to demonstrate good standing.